tabatkins/parse-css/README.md

 is *extremely generic*.
-It doesn't have any specific knowledge of CSS rules, just the core syntax, so it won't throw out invalid or unknown things, and it can't even actually parse the contents of blocks (because it doesn't know if they'll contain rules or declarations, and those are ambiguous without any context).
+It doesn't have any specific knowledge of CSS rules, just the core syntax, so it won't throw out invalid or unknown things.
-I plan to add some functions that add more CSS knowledge (in an extensible way, so it'll retain anything custom that you want to handle yourself), but for now you have to do all the verification and additional parsing yourself.

 Parsing Functions
 -----------------